 See What Are the Key Oracle Fusion Middleware Directories? in Understanding Oracle Fusion Middleware.

-See Installing the Infrastructure Softwarein Installing and Configuring the Oracle Fusion Middleware Infrastructure.
+See Installing the Infrastructure Software in Installing and Configuring the Oracle Fusion Middleware Infrastructure.
+There is no need to configure a domain for Infrastructure; the purpose of this task is to install

-Run the Oracle Universal Installer to install Oracle B2B and SOA Suite for Healthcare Integration.
+Run the Oracle Universal Installer to install Oracle Data Integrator.

 Installing the software transfers the software to your system and creates the Oracle home directory.

-Run the Repository Creation Utility to create the schemas required for configuration.
+Use the Repository Creation Utility (RCU) to create the Master and Work Repository database schemas.

-Use the Configuration Wizard/Assistant to create and configure the WebLogic domain.
+Use the configuration wizard to create and configure your domain.

-See Configuring the Domain for creating the standard topology for Oracle B2B and Healthcare.
+See Configuring the Domain for a Standalone Agent to create the topology for a standalone agent.

 Roadmap for Verifying Your System Environment